ComputationalRegulatoryGenomicsICL/cageflow/docs/usage.md

 cfBalanceThreshold: 0.95
 ```

+where the pipeline parameters that should be provided in all runs are
+* `fullpipeline`, `maponly`, and `cageronly` define the mode of the pipeline run.
+With the `fullpipeline` option, every step will run. `maponly` stops at creating `bigwig` and/or `bam` files, as well as a MultiQC report. `cageronly` starts from `bigwig` or `bam` files and finishes with a CAGEr report.
+* `gtf` specifies a GTF file with a whole-genome annotation to create a STAR index (if a FASTA file is provided) and/or to automatically create a TxDb annotation object to annotate tag clusters.

+The parameters specific to mapping, can be left empty when running in `cageronly` mode:
+* `samplesheet` specifies the input CSV samplesheet.
+This option is mutually exclusive with `infolder`.
+* `infolder` specifies the input directory with FASTQ files (stored together for all samples or located in per-sample subdirectories).
+This option is mutually exclusive with `samplesheet`, and may be used together with `sample_name_fields`.
+* `sample_name_fields` is a supporting parameter for `infolder` in case your sample name has underscore(s) in it.
+By default, only the first part of the string before the first underscore is taken for samplename.
+If you have more, like `my_sample_name_S1_L001_R1_001.fastq.gz`, with this parameter you may specify *how many underscore separated fields* the sample name has in the filename.
+In the `my_sample_name_S1_L001_R1_001.fastq.gz` example, this parameter should be = 3.
+* `genome_name` specifies the name of the reference genome.
+It is used as meta information
+* `fasta` specifies a FASTA file containing a reference genome.
+This option is mandatory, unless `index` is set.
+* `index` specifies a directory with a genome index (`bowtie2` or `STAR`).
+This is a mandatory option, unless `fasta` is set.
+* `seq_platform` specifies the sequencing platform used.
+Required for mapping with `STAR`.
+* `seq_center` specifies the name of the sequencing center.
+Required for mapping with `STAR`.

+The parameters specific to CAGEr analysis, can be left empty when running in `maponly` mode:
+* `bsgenome` specifies the BSgenome R package to use.
+If it is a file name (which should have a full path and the `.tar.gz` extension), then the package will be taken from the specified location; otherwise, the pipeline will try to install a BSgenome R package with the name `bsgenome.package` on the fly (see examples below).
+This option is mutually exclusive with `forgeseed` and `sourcedir`.
+* `forgeseed` specifies a seed file for BSgenome forging (see the [Advanced BSgenomeForge usage vignette](https://bioconductor.org/packages/release/bioc/vignettes/BSgenomeForge/inst/doc/AdvancedBSgenomeForge.pdf) for details).
+The seed file should not contain the `seqs_srcdir` field (instead, the absolute or relative path to the source directory is set with the `sourcedir` option, see below).
+This option requires `sourcedir` and is mutually exclusive with `bsgenome`.
+* `sourcedir` specifies a directory containing either a set of FASTA files, one per reference chromosome, or a 2bit file for the whole reference genome.
+See the [Advanced BSgenomeForge usage vignette](https://bioconductor.org/packages/release/bioc/vignettes/BSgenomeForge/inst/doc/AdvancedBSgenomeForge.pdf) for details.
+The seed file should be written according to the contents of this directory.
+This option requires `forgeseed` and is mutually exclusive with `bsgenome`.

+* `[OPTIONAL_ARGUMENTS]` can be:
+    * `params-trimgalore 'params'` specifies any options that can be passed to `TrimGalore!`.
+This option is useful for any non-standard read processing (for example, for CAGEscan reads that require the removal of a fixed number of nucleotides from the 5'-ends of the forward and reverse reads ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
+The string with the parameters for `TrimGalore!` must be surrounded by single quotes.
+    * `nogtrim` makes the pipeline skip the G-trimming step.
+This option is useful for processing non-CAGE data (for example, CAGEscan reads which do not seem to require trimming of a 5'-`G` ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
+This option can be used together with `params-trimgalore` (see an example below).
+    * `bowtie2` switches the aligner from `STAR` to `bowtie2`.
+This option is compatible with either `index` or `fasta`.
+    * `dedup` switches on PCR duplicate removal (not shown in the pipeline map above and is switched off by default).
+    * `dist L` sets an optical duplicate distance `L` to remove optical duplicates, in addition to PCR duplicates (see [`samtools markdup`](https://www.htslib.org/doc/samtools-markdup.html), option `-d`).
+This option requires `dedup`.
+    * `-profile` is a Nextflow option that specifies a config file to use with Nextflow on a given machine.
+See [`nf-core/configs`](https://github.com/nf-core/configs) for ready-to-use institutional configs, including the one for Jex (the high-performance computing cluster of the [Laboratory of Medical Sciences](https://lms.mrc.ac.uk/)).
+Also, see the [Jex wiki](https://hpcwiki.lms.mrc.ac.uk/docs/software/software/workflow_managers/#nextflow) on how to run Nextflow on Jex.
+Alternatively, this option can be used to specify the containerization technology to use.
+    * `-w` is a Nextflow option that specifies a path to the Nextflow work directory.
+    * Any other Nextflow options (see [Nextflow command line interface](https://www.nextflow.io/docs/latest/cli.html)).

+*Note: All pipeline options may be provided to the nextflow command starting with a double dash (`--`).
+All Nextflow options start with a single dash (`-`).*

 #### Complete pipeline

 To run the complete pipeline, starting from raw reads, the input is either single-end (SE) or paired-end (PE) raw CAGE reads. **Only one type of reads (either SE or PE) can be used in one run of the pipeline.** The user can list read files in a samplesheet or provide a path to a directory containing the files (stored all together or in subdirectories within the provided folder).